-Up to \$5,000 per academic year.
+Up to \$10,000 per academic year.

-West Virginia residents who are (or will be) enrolled in college full-time and pursuing a graduate or undergraduate course of study leading to teacher certification.
+Students who will be enrolling in college for the first-time pursuing an undergraduate course of study leading to a teacher certification in a critical needs field.

-Go to cfwv.com and submit the application before March 1, 2019.
+Go to cfwv.com and submit the application before March 1, 2020.